100% Whole Wheat Bread (Single Loaf Recipe)

 How to Make a Single Loaf of Whole Wheat Bread

-• Add flour, water, instant yeast (or proofed active dry yeast), honey, oil, and salt to the bowl of a stand mixer.
-Stir until the dough begins to pull away from the sides of the bowl.
+1. Combine Ingredients: Add the flour, water, yeast, honey, oil, and salt to your mixer.
+Stir until the dough begins to pull away from the sides.

 Side view of bread rising in a metal loaf pan.